james-millner/jamesmillner.dev/content/posts/5-HomeMonitoring/index.md

 # My Tool Belt: Prometheus & Grafana

 One of the aspects of Software Engineering that I find particularly interesting is Monitoring & Observability.
 So this month I thought I'd whip up a small article on some work
 I've been doing recently in this space.
-It can be a part of the Software Engineering lifecycle that may often get overlooked, but having good monitoring over your applications is very powerful and a confidence inspiring position to be in.
+It can be a part of the Software Engineering lifecycle that may often get overlooked.
+Having good monitoring over your applications is very powerful and a confidence inspiring position to be in.
 This post will cover my tool belt for this topic, and some bits of information for setting these up, with some examples.

 ## Background